Are there Bible verses about depression?

 Jesus gives rest to those who are crushed by the weight of the world.
 He is gentle and lowly in heart, and [H]e doesn’t rebuke those who find themselves laboring under the overwhelming yoke of depression.

 Come to Jesus in your depression and find rest for your soul.
+Remember what he says in these Bible verses about depression.
 Let him carry the heavy end of your burden.
 Confess your utter weakness and frailty and let [H]im be the burden bearer.

 Verse #9: Nothing Can Separate You From God